HewlettPackard/hpe-solutions-openshift/synergy/scalable/readme.md

 HPE Reference Configuration for Red Hat OpenShift on HPE Synergy and HPE 3PAR StoreServ Storage: https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00056102enw

 HPE Reference Configuration for Red Hat OpenShift on HPE Synergy and HPE Nimble Storage: https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00056101enw

+The Reference Configurations provide information around solution business value as well as bills of material for the solutions.